saahil-mahato/authorization-service/README.md

 **Note**: You might require admin permissions so use `sudo` command if permission is denied.

-4. Navigate to the project directory and install the dependencies using the following commands:\n `go mod download`\n
+4. Navigate to the project directory and install the dependencies using the following commands:
+`go mod download`
 `go mod tidy`

 5. Run the application with the command `go run main.go`.